rmolinari/thesis_1999/1999_thesis.typ

 So long as it is not reset, $chi$ will only ever make progress, or (at worst) stay put.
 This means that no strategy will act infinitely often.
 (Otherwise, by Lemmas~#thmref(<lemma3.18>) and~#thmref(<lemma3.19>),
- some cycle would act infinitely without being reset infinitely often).
+ some cycle would act infinitely without being reset infinitely often.)
 In other words, _each strategy causes only finitely much injury._
 Once we have a finite injury argument, we can do away with the entire apparatus of the priority tree.

 The finite injury nature of the construction also means that the functionals $Gamma_j$ and $Delta$ do not need to be constructed "on the fly", but can be extracted without too much trouble after the face, in the verification, under the assumption that the construction has failed.
-This allowed us to completely avoid the problems of
+This allows us to completely avoid the problems of
 $Delta$-inconsistency in the original Cooper, Lempp, and Watson method.
-Hence there was no need for the special method we used above
+Hence there was no need for the special method we used above.

 An interest artifact of the finite injury construction is that witnesses are enumerated out of our set~$F$ only when we want them to be, in forcing the opponent set, $E$, to change.
 That is, when avoiding an $n$-r.e. set,